Examine the physical processes, economics, and environmental impacts of energy use in Iceland.

 Explore Iceland’s renewable energy.

 Learn about its natural sources, technology, and social and environmental impacts.
-You will investigate building a sustainable society, with Iceland serving as the primary example.
+You will investigate the development of sustainable energy sources, with Iceland serving as the primary example.

-With its welcoming, tight-knit, and accessible communities and unique energy needs, the Westfjords offer a perfect opportunity for hands-on learning.
-You’ll stay with a host family in Ísafjörður.
+Iceland’s capital offers a perfect opportunity for hands-on learning.
+You’ll stay with a host family in Akureyri.

-You will integrate newfound knowledge about hydroelectric and geothermal power, hydrogen fuel cells, and methane into systems analysis, addressing energy’s local, global, social, cultural, political, economic, and environmental impacts.
+You will integrate newfound knowledge about hydroelectric, geothermal, wind, and solar power, addressing energy’s local, global, social, cultural, political, economic, and environmental impacts.
 You will be immersed in a wide variety of applied renewable energy technologies and discuss critical issues with experts.

 Learn about Icelandic language and culture

 The Introduction to Icelandic course invites you into this ancient language with a fun and active approach.
 Stories from the age of the Vikings and modern history and literature put Icelandic identity in context.
 Your homestay with an Icelandic family will be a perfect complement to your language lessons.